 There are no risks involved in plasma donation.
 However, minor side effects like bruising, dizziness, and fatigue may show up for some donors.

-In rare cases, some serious side effects may be seen.
+In rare cases, a few people may show some serious side effects.
+These include:

 - An allergic reaction in the arms or full body.